- Do you have Magnet status?

 Most areas welcome new graduates, although the number of new graduates who can be accommodated may be limited in some specialty areas.
 Specialty units that hire recent graduates, or nurses new to the specialty, provide a comprehensive training program that may involve a period of initial orientation on a related general care unit.

 If you are graduating from a nursing school in a state other than Illinois and you plan to work in Illinois, be sure to inform your school that you want to apply for an Illinois license.
 Minimal education requirements at Rush call for new hires to hold a BSN.
-Candidates who hold an ADN and are in a BSN program will be considered.

 Do you hire RNs with pending licenses?